Kidderminster Harriers F.C.: Conference

 Under player-manager Jon Chambers (ex Aston Villa) in 1983, Harriers were promoted to the Alliance Premier League (now the Conference) after finishing second to AP Leamington, who were refused entry on ground facility issues.

 After a poor start to the first season in the Alliance, AP Leamington manager Graham Allner was appointed manager, marking the start of a 16-year association with the club.
 Despite not playing in Wales, they were invited to play in the Welsh Cup through the 1970s and 1980s, reaching the final in 1986 and again in 1989.

 In July 1985, Allner signed striker Kim Casey from Gloucester City for £2,500.
 He previously played for Sutton Coldfield and AP Leamington.
 In his first season for the Harriers, Casey scored 73 goals in 69 games, a club record, and netted 47 the following season.
 He was transferred to Cheltenham Town in August 1990 for £25,000 before re-joining Harriers briefly in July 1995.
 For much of the eighties and nineties Casey partnered Paul Davies up front, Davies eventually logging 307 career goals in 656 games over 13 years for the club, while Casey hit nearly 200 goals in six seasons.

-In 1989, Kidderminster Harriers launched their first Youth training scheme (YTS) – a first, because the club were still playing non-league football in the Conference.
-The first crop of players included Ian Clarke, Ryan Rankin, Willie Bache, Alan Knott, Richard Congrave, Russel Dodd, Craig Gillett and Justin Taylor.
+In 1989, Kidderminster Harriers launched their first Youth training scheme (YTS) – a first, because the club was still playing non-league football in the Vauxhall Conference.
+The first crop of players were Ian Clarke (Midfield/Defender), Ryan Rankin (Defender), Willie Bache (Midfield), Alan Knott (Forward), Richard Congrave (Forward), Russel Dodds (Midfield/Defender), Craig Gillett (Midfield) and Justin Taylor (Forward).
+The intake was coached by Graeme McKenzie and gained instance success finishing runners-up in their first season in the Midlands Floodlit league behind Hereford United.

-In 1994, Harriers were Conference champions, but were controversially refused promotion due to the Football League's tightened fire safety regulations for stadiums after the Bradford City stadium fire.
+In 1994, Harriers were Conference champions but were controversially refused promotion due to the Football League's tightened fire safety regulations for stadiums after the Bradford City stadium fire.
 Aggborough's main stand was of wooden construction and, despite assurances a new cantilever stand would be ready for the new season (which was completed on time), and considerable West Midlands media support, the Football League rejected Harriers' promotion.
 Ironically, the ground hosted an 8,000 crowd without any problems for the visit of West Ham United in that year's 5th round FA Cup.

-Kidderminster finished second to Macclesfield Town in 1997, but then finished in the bottom half in each of the next two seasons.
+Harriers finished second to Macclesfield Town in 1997, but then finished in the bottom half in each of the next two seasons.

 Harriers received the biggest sell-on fee for a former non-league club, picking up £700,000 when Lee Hughes joined Coventry City in August 2001.
-Kidderminster had sold Hughes to West Bromwich Albion in 1998 and under the sell-on clause negotiated by manager Allner at the time received 15% of any further transfer fee.
+Harriers had sold Hughes to West Bromwich Albion in 1998 and under the sell-on clause negotiated by manager Allner at the time received 15% of any further transfer fee.
 This was activated when Hughes moved to Coventry City for a reported £5 million.